copperwater/xNetHack/doc/xnh-changelog-9.0.md

   instead gives instructions on how to explicitly request that and prompts again.
 (However, escaping or failing to enter a valid form 5 times still causes a random polymorph.)
+- The legacy text at the start of the game uses different role-based opening lines that replace the standard "It is written in the Book of [deity]:"

 ### Architectural changes